yojoots/libbitcoin-system-wiki/Debt-Loop-Fallacy.md

 * finite regression (money substitute)
 * infinite regression (impossible money)

 A note may be a claim for another type of claim, but not for itself.
 Otherwise there is no actual regression and it *is* money.
-This holds in the case where the claim is directly or indirectly entirely circular, as in any case the note settles itself.
+This holds in the case where the claim is directly or indirectly entirely circular, as the note settles itself.
 Examples include Gold, Bitcoin, and the irredeemable (modern) U.S. Dollar.

 A direct claim (single regression) for money is a representative money, though this term is generally reserved for a tangible note that represents a commodity money.
 The note directly *represents* money.
 The redeemable U.S. Dollar was a representative money.